-Minimum authentication Define the minimum duration of a session for a sponsored user. duration This duration is to be defined in minutes, hours or days.
-It is set by default to 15 minutes.
+Minimum Define the minimum duration of a session for a sponsored user. authentication This duration is to be defined in minutes, hours or days.
+It is set by default to 15 duration minutes.
 Maximum authentication duration Define the maximum duration of a session for a sponsored user.
-After this duration has lapsed, the firewall will log off the user.
+After this duration has lapsed, the firewall will log out the user.
 This duration is to be defined in minutes, hours or days.
 It is set by default to 240 minutes, or 4 hours.

-"Authentication policy" tab
+Authentication policy tab